 Here we explore how HR intranet portals deliver on two-way communications, relationship building, remote working, and employee engagement.
 Plus, we also examine how they can help to set you apart with a strong employer brand.

 Advantages Of HR Intranet Portals

-The benefits of HR intranet portals in terms of disseminating and sharing information quickly and easily are now widely accepted.
-In terms of HR departments the complete range of information can be accessed on the company portal including:
+The benefits of HR intranet portals for disseminating and sharing information quickly and efficiently are now widely accepted.
+For HR departments, employees can access the full range of information, including: